Lesson video

 So the first ingredient are eggs, which we get from a chicken.

-And eggs are from the beans, pulses, fish, eggs, and meat group from the Eatwell Guide.
+And eggs are from the "Beans, pulses, fish, eggs, and meat" group from the Eatwell Guide.

 And we should have around two to three of these types of foods every day.

-The next ingredient is milk, and milk is from a dairy cow.
+And milk is from a dairy cow.

 And dairy cows are raised for their milk.

-And milk is in the dairy and alternatives food group from the Eatwell Guide, and which you have around two to three of these foods every day for healthy diets.
+And we should have around two to three of these foods every day for a healthy diet.

 And non-dairy alternatives can be used as well.